 When students solve the ill structured problem in applying Newton's law on a car seat belt, the number of students who are able to recognize the problem is very well smaller than in the number of students who are able to implement the strategy and evaluate.
 Students generally immediately apply the strategy to use quantities and values without writing down the known physical quantities.
 Some students write strategies that are not coherent and incomplete and the strategies used are not appropriate.
 In addition, there are several students who write strategies by using the formula that will be used.
-Students immediately write the formula used in the indicator to implement the strategy.
-According to students' information during the interview, students were not used to writing strategies so that they had difficulty in planning strategies.
+Students immediately write the formula used in the indicator to implement the strategies so that they had difficulty in planning strategies.
 In addition, students are accustomed to memorizing formulas so that they are difficult in terms of the physical meaning of the formula.
 Students have difficulty solving problems that have never been met before even though the core problem uses the same concept.